Last Updated on: 13th November 2022, 09:13 pm

 If you can maintain the temperature of your grill at a constant level, then you can continue grilling unless it’s a hurricane.

-There are several factors that need to be taken into account before deciding if it’s too windy or not.
+Several factors need to be taken into account before deciding if it’s too windy or not.

 Related posts